wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ## Chart FAQs

 ### Q: How do I add an alert from a chart?
-A: Open the chart, click the **Queries** tab, and select **Create Alert** from the menu on the right.
+A: Open the chart, click the **Data** tab, and select **Create Alert** from the ellipsis menu on the far right.

 ![v2 Create Alert](images/v2_create_alert.png)

 ### Q: Some of my charts look different.
 What can I do?

-A: The goal of this UI revision is parity, but we made a few changes:
+A: The goal of this UI revision is parity, but we've made a few changes:
 * **Scatter plots** are obsolete.
 Change scatter plot to a different chart type before you go to v2.
-* **Line plots** that multiple lines haven't changed much, but the single-line line plot uses highlighting to make the highs and lows stand out more.
-Here's a v2 single line chart:
+* **Line plots** changed.
+Single-line line plots now use highlighting to make the highs and lows stand out more:

   ![v2 Line plot](images/v2_linechart_single.png)